rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - `stake` SHALL revert unless at least `scrub_period` time has passed since ETH was assigned to the validator, to allow for validating the prestake
 - If the beacon chain stake is invalid, the validator SHALL be scrubbed
 - `stake` SHALL stake the remaining 31 ETH to the beacon chain to make a complete validator
-- If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the unstaked balance to the deposit pool
+- If `stake` is not called within `time_before_dissolve` after the ETH was assigned [can `stake` be called by anyone?
+Just curious if someone could stall the entire queue for 2 weeks at a time if they wanted to (maybe they'd have no reason to and it's nbd...] , the validator SHALL be dissolved, returning the unstaked balance to the deposit pool
   - If a validator is dissolved the bonded value SHALL be recoverable.
 This MAY require further action from the node operator.
 This MAY temporarily require additional ETH from the node operator.

 #### Exiting Queue